-3. Detainees found to be in possession of any unauthorised or unlawful article are liable to punishment.
-Furthermore, if it is suspected that the articles were transmitted during a visit, all visit privileges may be withdrawn for the remainder of the sentence.
+3. Detainees found to be in possession of any unauthorised or unlawful articles are liable to punishment.
+Furthermore, if it is suspected that the articles were transmitted during a visit, all visitation privileges may be withdrawn for the remainder of the sentence.

 4. Action may be taken by the civilian authorities against anyone contravening these Rules, under Section 22 Criminal Justice Act 1961 amending the Prison Act 1952 as modified to apply to Military Establishments

-Warning – Visitors to military establishments are liable to personal search and drug detection dogs work within this establishment.
+Warning – Visitors to military establishments are liable to be searched.
+Drug detection dogs work within this establishment.